 Anyway, they’re relatively easy to make and one of my favorite kind of cookie for the holiday season.
 They’re on the crunchier/drier side, so if that is your thing, you should definitely give them a try!

-1. In a large mixing bowl, combine the salt and the flour.
-Cut in the cold butter and mix with your hands.
+- In a large mixing bowl, combine the salt and the flour.
+Cut in the cold butter (in small cubes) and mix with your hands.
+(You can try to do this with a mixer, but I prefer using my fingers, like you would when you try to make “streusel” (crumb topping).

-2. Add the sugar, the eggs, the vanilla sugar, and the ground almonds to the flour mixture.
+- Add the sugar, the eggs, the vanilla sugar, and the ground almonds to the flour mixture and combine into a dough log.
+The dough will be crumbly at first and seem impossible to combine but it will get smoother when the butter warms up between your hands.
 Place the dough in the refrigerator for 30 minutes.

 What are your favorite holiday cookies?